EmanuelPontes/crmtest/README.md

 ## Proposed Solution for Each Requirement

 ### Microservice Design
 I implemented a set of Java abstract classes commonly used in my projects to handle CRUD operations across both controller and service layers.
 These can be found in the `com.emanuelpontes.crmtest.global.controller` and `com.emanuelpontes.crmtest.global.service` packages.
+I'm using the embedded Spring H2 database.

 ### CRM Mock Service
 I created a Node.js backend using SQLite as the database to act as the CRM mock service, which is located in the `./crm` folder.